jsenv/core/readme.md

 # About

+Jsenv was first created to write tests that could be executed in different runtimes.
+It has naturally evolved to cover the core needs of a JavaScript project:

+- A development server
+- A test runner to execute test files
+- A build tool to optimize files for production

 Jsenv relies on standard web features.
 Each standard listed below is potentially supported natively by the browser.
 When browser supports all of them, jsenv will use source files without modification.
 Otherwise, the files are compiled to be executable in the browser.

 - `<script type="module">`